Dominic Smith Player Props: Nationals vs. Giants

 Giants Pitching Rankings

-- The Giants have the 10th-ranked team ERA across all league pitching staffs (3.96).
+- The Giants' 4.03 team ERA ranks 11th among all MLB pitching staffs.

-- The Giants allow the sixth-fewest home runs in baseball (105 total, 1.1 per game).
+- Giants pitchers combine to give up the seventh-fewest home runs in baseball (106 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.